 This past summer Mark and I got to visit a small charming town Nyon on Lake Geneva which we didn’t know much about before coming to this part of Switzerland.
 In fact, I didn’t even know it exists at all as Geneva and Lausanne simply took all my attention.

-These two weeks changed my whole perception of the Lake Geneva region and helped me see its less-visited part which I share in this post and in my other articles about Switzerland.
+These three weeks changed my whole perception of the Lake Geneva region and helped me see its less-visited part which I share in this post and in my other articles about Switzerland.

-So if you are also looking to visit Nyon and wondering what it is like, see my top tips and get inspired!
+So if you are also looking to visit Nyon (or planning a few days in Switzerland itinerary from Geneva) and wondering what it is like, see my top tips and get inspired!

 Quick Main Tips for Your Nyon Trip in Switzerland